Irfan-Hamid/Variational-Autoencoder-VAE-Implementation/README.md

-# Variational Autoencoder on MNIST
+# Variational Autoencoder (VAE) with Gaussian Encoder and Continuous Bernoulli Decoder

 This project implements a Variational Autoencoder (VAE) from scratch using PyTorch to model the MNIST dataset by maximising the variational lower-bound using stochastic gradient ascent.